 U.S. Department of Agriculture.
-In September 2022, the U.S. Department of Agriculture tentatively selected Gevo's Climate-Smart Farm to Flight proposal for funding with an award ceiling of up to \$30 million, subject to negotiation of definitive award agreements in the coming months.
-The project aims to create critical structural climate-smart market incentives for low carbon-intensity corn as well as to accelerate the production of sustainable aviation fuel to reduce the sector's dependency on fossil-based fuels.
+In September 2023, we executed a Notice of Grant and Agreement Award with the U.S. Department of Agriculture ("USDA") for a Partnerships for Climate-Smart Commodities grant of up to \$30.0 million for Gevo's Climate-Smart Farm-to-Flight Program, with project activity beginning for the 2023 crop year.
+The project expects to create critical structural climate-smart market incentives for low CI corn as well as to accelerate the production of SAF to reduce the sector's dependency on fossil-based fuels.
+In addition, this program will help provide support and incentive payments for farmers to produce, measure, report and verify low CI corn using climate smart agricultural practices, as well as accelerate development of the low-CI corn supply chain for low-carbon ethanol and SAF.